yergin/test-pattern-descriptor/README.md

 The purpose of T-PAT (**T**est **PAT**tern) files is to concisely describe the positioning and colors of rectangular color patches in a test pattern image.
 They can serve as specifications from which test pattern images can be generated.
 T-PAT files are JSON files with a `.tpat` extension.

 Each T-PAT file represents a test pattern image of a specified size and bit-depth.
-It contains hierarchical data describing the layout and color of each color patch with its 'container' patch.
+It contains hierarchical data describing the layout and color of each color patch within its 'container' patch.
 At the top of the hierarchy is the top-level patch representing the entire image.
 Patches can be split into a grid of "cells" which serve to locate "sub-patches".

 Top-level patch fields
 ----------------------